User25514/Santi-Logger/Privacy.md

 - Allowing group owners to manage their servers and roles

 Analytics Generation
-- Weekly and monthly reports (if enabled by group owners)
+- Weekly and monthly reports (off by default, enabled by group owners)
 - On-demand reports via command (by authorized moderators)

 Message Content
-We only process message content sent to channels explicitly designated for moderation commands.
+VRCat only processes message content sent to channels explicitly designated for moderation commands.
 This includes kick, warn, or ban reasons.
-No Discord DMs or general messages are logged or stored.
+No Discord DMs, general messages or voice memos are logged, stored or processed.

-We do not use your data for profiling, advertising, or automated decision-making.
+VRCat does not use your data for profiling, advertising, or automated decision-making.

 ## 3. Legal Basis for Processing Data

-We process data under:
+VRCat processes data under the following legal bases defined by the UK GDPR:

-- Performance of a contract – to provide the requested moderation and group management functionality
+- Performance of a contract – The processing is necessary to provide group owners and moderators with the features they request, such as executing moderation commands, generating analytics and managing roles or groups.

-- Legitimate interests – to maintain accountability and improve our services.
-A Legitimate Interests Assessment (LIA) has been conducted.

-Where future features require consent, it will be explicitly requested and can be withdrawn at any time by opening a support ticket.
+- Legitimate interests – The bot developer has a legitimate interest in ensuring the security, integrity and accountability of group moderation and audit functionality.
+These interests include:
+	- Preventing abuse of moderation tools
+	- Maintaining accurate group-level records for accountability
+	- Supporting group owners with visibility into moderator activity

+The bot developer has conducted a Legitimate Interest Assessment  (LIA) to balance these needs against the rights and freedoms of individual users.
+The LIA concluded that:
+The data collected is minimal, non-sensitive and relevant to the group moderation context Processing does not override user privacy, especially given the transparency and opt-out mechanisms in place Users are not subject to high-risk processing, profiling, or automated decisions
+### Safeguards
+To protect your rights when relying on legitimate interest, the bot developer has implementedhasimplemented the following safeguards:
+Data minimisation: Only IDs and action references are stored  – no unnecessary metadata, messages, or personal content Limited retention: Data is deleted regularly, redactions are honoured and backups are purged User access and control: Users can request a copy of their data or object to processing at any time Context-based use: The bot is used in closed Discord server environments, and only for group moderation-related purposes If future features require your explicit consent (e.g. analytics tied to external tools, or optional reporting features), VRCat will request this clearly before use.
+Consent can be withdrawn at any time by opening a support ticket.

 ## 4. Data Storage and Security

 All data is currently stored on self-hosted servers located in the UK.
-We do not use third-party cloud providers at this time.
+VRCat does not use third-party cloud providers at this time.
 Security measures include:

 - Encryption at rest and in transit